tronch0/crypt0/README.md

 ## A word of caution
-This library was created primarily for education purposes, with future application for a course project.
+This library was created primarily for education purposes, with future application for different projects.
 You should **NOT USE THIS CODE IN PRODUCTION SYSTEMS**.